Ruimve/microhook/README.md

 ### useOutClick: Handle Outside Clicks In React!

-The code exports a single custom hook, **`useOutClick`**, which takes a handler function as a parameter and returns a tuple containing a ref object and an empty action object.
+The code exports a single custom hook, `useOutClick`, which takes a handler function as a parameter and returns a tuple containing a ref object and an empty action object.
 Here's how to use it:

-* Import: Import the **`useOutClick`** hook from its source file using the following code:
+* **Import**: Import the `useOutClick` hook from its source file using the following code:

 ```tsx
 import { useOutClick } from 'microhook';
 ```

-* Usage: Use the **`useOutClick`** hook in your functional component as follows:
+* Usage: Use the `useOutClick` hook in your functional component as follows:

 ```tsx
 const MyComponent = () => {